The Ever-Increasing Standing Charge

 Looking ahead, there are two key factors likely to dictate how standing charges change.

-On one side, Ofgem has signalled massive new investment in energy networks -- around £24 billion between 2026 and 2031 -- which it estimates could add around £100 a year to typical bills (but far more for large businesses) by 2031 in order to fund grid upgrades.
-In recent years, these have been exactly the sort of fixed system costs that end up in standing charges.
+On one side, Ofgem has signalled massive new investment in energy networks -- around £24 billion between 2026 and 2031.
+In recent years, these have been exactly the sort of costs that end up in standing charges.

-If your business would like more information on standing charges or any of the charges that appear on your bill, don’t hesitate to contact SeeMore Energy today.
-Our experienced advisors can help you with bespoke strategies and advice that is tailored to your needs.
+For more information on standing charges or any of the charges that appear on your bill, don’t hesitate to contact Seemore Energy today to speak to one of our energy experts for a free consultation.

 Contact Us